HydroshieldMKII/Sinatra-SSM/README.md

 ### `whoami?`
 - Description: Retrieves the user object from the users file based on the session key.
 STRICT must be set to true.
 - Returns: The user object corresponding to the `SESSION_KEY`.

+### `addUsers!(username, password)`
+- Description: Add a user to the users file.
+- Parameters:
+  - `username`: The username of the user to add.
+  - `password`: The password of the user to add.

+## Common Errors
+- The login doesnt work: Make sure that the users.json file is correctly configured and that the SHA_KEY is correct (must be the same that was used to encrypt the password).
+Also make sure that the request contains the username and password in the basic auth header.

+- Variable not found in the .env file: Make sure that the .env file is correctly configured and that the environment variables are correctly set.
+Some of the variables are required for the correct operation of the SimpleSessionManager.
+Non required variables can be left empty and will have default value.

+- The session is not being stored: Make sure that the that the SESSION_SECRET is correctly set.
+Also make sure that the SESSION_EXPIRE is correctly set.
+Using private browsing, incognito mode or clearing browser cache can also cause the session to not be stored.